 Tom Woodhouse, Visitor Services Assistant

 Thanks to the CRF funding I was taken on as Visitor Services Assistant, which I had been doing in the summer to fill in for a staff member on parental leave.
-Now Before the new lockdown, I spent my mornings working from home on digital projects and my afternoons in the museum shop and café.
+Before the new lockdown, I spent my mornings working from home on digital projects and my afternoons in the museum shop and café.
 Now, our online presence is even more important, so supporting the marketing team’s work through two of my key projects is (I hope) really helpful.
-Having worked on our visitor booking system and showing the Visitor Services team how to use it, I am now doing the preparatory work for modernising our online shop in early 2021.
+Firstly, having worked on our visitor booking system and shown the Visitor Services team how to use it, I am now doing the preparatory work for modernising our online shop in early 2021.
 We already have an engaged global audience online, so we think that a more polished commercial presence will be a huge financial boost for the museum.

 Whilst we were open, the second part of my job was covering shifts in the afternoon and updating our training manuals for staff and volunteers.
 When I was working in this role in the summer, I was part of the team preparing for the reopening and establishing our new procedures, so it was great to come back and lighten the load on our lovely Visitor Services team ensuring that all our guests could enjoy a safe visit.
 It has been a fantastic experience coming back to the MERL regularly.
 I have learnt a lot about how the museum works, gained new skills, and most importantly I have loved getting to know my colleagues.